 - Pretend You're a Local - Are you looking for a more low-key experience?
 Spend your time exploring neighborhoods outside the French Quarter.
 There's plenty of charm to be found throughout the city.
 So rent a Blue Bike or explore on foot ...
 Bywater, Mid-City, Uptown, and the Lower Garden District all have their charms!

 - Catch a Game - Sports fans will find lots to love here!
 Of course, the Saints catch most of the limelight.
-But there's also the Pelicans pro basketball team, minor league Baby Cakes baseball team, and semi-pro soccer team, the Jesters.
+But the city also has the Pelicans pro basketball team and a semi-pro soccer team, the Jesters.

 Now that you know what to do in New Orleans, you may be wondering what the best time to visit is.

 The most popular time to visit New Orleans is from February through May.
 Those months feature cooler weather and lots of festivals, like Jazz Fest and Mardi Gras.
 However, I think anytime from October through May is a good time to visit.
 Fall and spring are generally pleasant, and winter is short and mild.